-For this unit students will study the literature of WW1 and its aftermath.
+For this unit students will study either the literature of WW1 and its aftermath or texts from Modern Times: literature from 1945 to the present day.
 Study of three texts: one prose, one poetry, and one drama, of which one must be written post-2000.
-Examination will include an unseen extract.
+Examination will include an unseen prose extract.